a-chris/new.achris.me/src/_posts/2023-04-19-setup-ruby-vscode.md

 description: Best Visual Studio Code extensions and settings to work with Ruby and Ruby on Rails and bring several RubyMine features.
 ---

-I started using Ruby three years ago and Visual Studio Code has been my preferred IDE since day one.
+I've been using Ruby for three years and Visual Studio Code has been my preferred IDE since day one.
 Coming from a Java background, I initially tried using RubyMine: it had several feature I was missing on VS Code but it was resource-expensive and I didn't like the UI (I know it has improved recently).

-**So I looked for the best VS Code extentions and settings to work with Ruby and Ruby (and Ruby on Rails) to also brings some of the RubyMine features I was missing.**
+**This led me to seek out the best VS Code extentions and settings to work with Ruby (and Ruby on Rails) to brings some of the RubyMine features I was missing.**

 I am currently using these extensions on both MacOS and Linux (Ubuntu/Fedora) but I'm confident that everything should work fine on Windows as well.

 Here are the extensions that save me a lot of time every day and make programming with Ruby ~~less painful~~ a pleasure!
-I will also share my JSON settings so that you can have everything running in a few minutes 🚀
+I will also share my JSON settings so that you can have everything setup and running in a few minutes 🚀

 ## Copy Ruby Reference

-First we go with [Copy Ruby Reference](https://marketplace.visualstudio.com/items?itemName=mickey.code-copy-ruby-ref), a mind blowing extension for Ruby developers, time saver extension that add a new option in the right-click menù, called "copy Ruby reference" that allows to copy the whole name of a Ruby class even if it is made of multiple modules!
+First we go with [Copy Ruby Reference](https://marketplace.visualstudio.com/items?itemName=mickey.code-copy-ruby-ref), a time saver extension, which simplifies copying the full name of a Ruby class.
+Just right-click and select "copy Ruby reference" to copy class names including all their modules.

 ![CopyRubyReference](/images/blog/vscode/ruby_reference.webp)